dijasila/GPAW/doc/documentation/tddft/lcaotddft.rst

 Kohn--Sham decomposition is an illustrative way of analyzing electronic excitations in Kohn--Sham electron-hole basis.
-For demonstration and description of the implementation, see Ref. [#Rossi2017]_.
+See Ref. [#Rossi2017]_ for the description of the GPAW implementation and demonstration.

 Here we demonstrate how to construct the photoabsorption decomposition at a specific frequency in Kohn--Sham electon-hole basis.